fsprojects/fantomas/FormattingConventions.md

       lackeys = ["Zippy"; "George"; "Bungle"] }
 ```

-Not everyone likes this style, and variation is OK.
+Not everyone likes this style, and variation is ok.
 For large constructs (> 6 lines) the closing token can be on a fresh line:

 ```fsharp